Lockheed F-117 Nighthawk Stealth Fighter PDF eBook & Aircraft Flight Manuals

 YF-117A

 • 79-10780 Scorpion 1 – on pedestal display on Nellis Boulevard, at the entrance to Nellis Air Force Base, Nevada.
-It was put in place 16 May 1992, the first F-117 to be made a gate guardian.
+It was put in place on 16 May 1992, the first F-117 to be made a gate guardian.

-• 79-10781 Scorpion 2 – National Museum of the United States Air Force at Wright-Patterson Air Force Base outside Dayton, Ohio.
+• 79-10781 Scorpion 2 – National Museum of the United States Air Force at Wright-Patterson Air Force Baseoutside Dayton, Ohio.
 It was delivered to the museum on 17 July 1991.

 • 79-10782 Scorpion 3 – Holloman Air Force Base, New Mexico.
 It was repainted to resemble the first F-117A used to drop weapons in combat.
 This aircraft was used for acoustics and navigation system testing.
 While wearing a flag painted on its bottom surface, this aircraft revealed the type’s existence to high-ranking officials at Groom Lake on 14 December 1983, the first semi-public unveiling of the aircraft.
 It was placed on display at Holloman AFB on 5 April 2008.

 • 79-10783 Scorpion 4 – It had been previously on display at the Blackbird Airpark Museum at Air Force Plant 42, Palmdale, California.
-In June 2012, Scorpion 4 was transported from Blackbird Airpark to Edwards AFB for restoration work; it is planned for the aircraft to be displayed at the Air Force Flight Test Center Museum.
+In June 2012, Scorpion 4 was transported from Blackbird Airpark to Edwards AFB for restoration work; it is planned for the aircraft to be displayed at the Air Force Flight Test Museum.

 Serbia